BahaTanvir/devops-guide-book/src/part-01/chapter-03-works-on-my-machine.md

 But she was about to face a new challenge: the notification service was running perfectly in production, but during a traffic spike, it started crashing.
 The logs showed `OOMKilled` errors.
 Sarah needed to learn about resource management in Kubernetes.

-In Chapter 4, "The Resource Crunch," Sarah will learn about CPU and memory limits, how to rightsizing applications, and how to prevent resource-related outages.
+In Chapter 4, "The Resource Crunch," Sarah will learn about CPU and memory limits, how to rightsize applications, and how to prevent resource-related outages.

 ---